rfrazier716/emu-65xx/README.md

-# emu-65xx
-a software emulator for the 6500 series micro-controllers
+# Python based emulator for the 6500 series of microcontrollers